 The coming of winter brings shorter days and longer nights but Europe knows how to cut through the gloom and cold with flair.
 From Sikh celebrations to large-scale light festivals, there are events-a-plenty to ward off the winter blues and warm the soul.
-Here are some of Europe’s most spectacular seasonal events and brilliant festivals, all accessible by train.
+Find out more about some of Europe’s most spectacular seasonal events and brilliant festivals, all accessible by train.

 Amsterdam Light Festival

-Each year, Amsterdam hosts its canal-side Light Festival, which sees the city transformed into an illuminated open-air gallery.
+Each year, Amsterdam hosts its canal-side Light Festival, one of the best winter festivals in Europe, which sees the city transformed into an illuminated open-air gallery.
 This year, from 28 November 2019 -19 January 2020, Amsterdam’s canal belt will sparkle with light sculptures, art installations and projections reflecting 2019’s festival theme, “Disrupt.”
 Whether you choose to enjoy the illuminated art by foot, by boat or by bike, this winter festival will light up your winter like no other.

 Hanukkah in Berlin

 Another name for Hanukkah is “Festival of Lights,” and it is celebrated by the Jewish community over eight nights, each one marked by a lit candle on the menorah.
 Berlin celebrates the holiday with one of the biggest menorahs in Europe, erected in front of the city’s iconic Brandenburg Gate, and lit each night for the duration of the holiday.
 Berlin’s Jewish Museum also hosts Hanukkah with a lighting of the menorah ceremony in its Glass Courtyard and a night of traditional klezmer music.
 Celebrate Hanukkah this year 22-30 December 2019.